-Castle Rock Wildlife Refuge is a must see for birders.
-It is the second largest seabird colony in California and the third largest in the lower 48 states.
+Castle Rock Wildlife Refuge is the second largest sea bird colony in California and the third largest in the lower 48 states.

 To reach the refuge, follow signs to the airport from route 101 near Crescent City.
 Turn left on Pebble Beach Drive.
 Parking and interpretive signs are almost immediately on your right.